OSGeo/PROJ/docs/source/operations/projections/tmerc.rst

     .. versionadded:: 6.0.0

-    Use faster, less accurate algorithm for the Transverse Mercator.
+    Use the algorithm described in section "Elliptical Form" below.
+    It is faster than the default algorithm, but also diverges faster as the distance from the central meridian increases.

 .. include:: ../options/lon_0.rst